 3) if a bat is questioned after a ball is hit but before the first pitch to the next batter and the bat is found to be illegal, the batter will be called out and all base runners will go back to their bases.
 Both teams will be warned that if any player comes up to bat with an illegal bat, the batter will automatically be called out.

 Catchers must be in full equipment before going behind the plate, including helmet with throat guard and protective cup.Certain Catchers helmets do not need a throat guard.
 These helmets cover the throat.
 All Helmets supplied by SOAC must have throat guard.

 No phantom tags.
 There will be a team warning; a 2nd occurrence by a player will result in that player being removed from the game.

-No pitcher may pitch more than 3 innings a day and no pitcher may pitch more than 2 innings per game in a doubleheader (one pitch constitutes an inning) and no more than 6 innings in a week.
+No pitcher may pitch more than 55 or 70 pitches a day and no pitcher may pitch more than 35 pitches per game in a doubleheader.
+A pitcher can not throw more than 110 or 140 pitches in a week depending on age.
 The week begins on Monday.

 There are no intentional walks.